The Recording Connection Audio School has audio programs for those who want to pursue careers or personal advancement

 - Sync and Automation Post-Production Instruction

 - Private instruction in Guitar and Drum Micing

 - One-on-one instruction in Surround Mixing and Output Media

 - Mix Downs

 - Plugins and other software, like Reason, Logic, and Ableton

 - For the complete Recording Connection Course Curriculum in Pro Tools, click here

 Wait, why would I want to learn from a professional in his/her studio?
 I was told that I needed a degree from a college to get work in the music business.

 You do NOT need a music degree to work in the music business.
 This is a myth.
 You really only need two things: connections and skills.

 A music degree will never get you work.
 We’ll say it once more: a music degree will never help you to get work.
 That is not how the industry works.
 If a music degree is important to you, that’s great; we strongly recommend that you get one for your own personal reasons, but please know that it holds absolutely no advantage to you when it comes to employment in the music industry.
 If your goal is to have a career as an audio engineer, producer, DJ, beat maker, live sound engineer or composer, then you need connections and talent and skills.

-Don’t get us wrong: a college degree is a wonderful thing, but it will never get you work in our industry.
+Don’t get us wrong: a college degree is a wonderful thing, but it won't necessarily get you work in our industry.
 But you don’t have to take our word for it: you can verify this by asking the renowned music producer or audio engineer when we send you for your free pre-enrollment interview in his/her studio.

 How long is my apprenticeship?
 How often will I go into the recording studio to learn as an apprentice?